 If you want to get ahead in the trucking game, you have to know the ins and outs of the industry.
-As an owner-operator, you especially need to keep your head in the game with the news of hot topics.
+As an owner-operator, you especially need to keep your head in the game with the news of hot topics in trucking.
 That way, you can always be creating a strategy for your business.

 Of course, there’s no shortage of hot topics out there.
-Here’s just a few to keep you up to date when it comes to your field.
+Here are just a few to keep you up to date when it comes to your field.

 Truck Driver Parking

 Owner-operators might already be aware that semi-truck parking is difficult.
 Truckers are often struggling to find a place to park and rest along their route.
 Not only that, there is a lack of truck parking in most areas and parking lots.
 However, with an increasing demand for freight and semi-trucks in general (another hot topic), there are more trucks than ever on the road.

 The U.S. Department of Transportation Federal Highway Administration released a study also sponsored by the Office of Freight Management and Operations.
 The study detailed how due to the lack of parking, more drivers are likely to drive fatigued.
 This is extremely dangerous and often leads to fatalities.
 Many are also forced to park illegally.

 The report stated that more parking availability information should be made available for drivers.
 Technology is being made more readily available that will alert them to open spaces.
 Still, the problem persists: there simply aren’t a lot of parking spots for truckers out there.

 Traffic is also heavy on the mind of anyone who owns a semi-truck, and especially owner-operators.
 Cities like Chicago, Cincinnati, Atlanta, and Los Angeles are all particularly affected by traffic bottlenecks.

 This creates a loss in productivity of over two billion dollars.
 The United States needs to focus on correcting these issues to streamline trucking efficiency.